- How much is the 2015/2016 budget?

 6. How much of the property tax paid by a citizen living in an unincorporated area goes to the county?

 The General Fund contains non-restricted funds that can be spent for a wide range of services.
-It is the only part of the county budget where the commissioners have discretion about spending.
+It is the only part of the county budget where the Board of County Councilors has discretion about spending.
 It pays for many of the key services that residents receive from the county such as Sheriff’s patrols, judges, prosecutors, jails, courts, elections and parks.
-Learn more about the General Fund.
-(PDF)

 Every time you drive down the road, visit a park, vote in an election, or see deputies protecting our community, your tax dollars are hard at work.